Convert MD to FB2

 Q: What is FB2 and why is it popular in Russia?

 A: FB2 (FictionBook 2.0) is an open XML-based ebook format developed in Russia in 2004.
-It's popular because it's semantic (describes book structure, not appearance), supports Cyrillic perfectly, is human-readable XML, works on all Russian e-readers (PocketBook, FBReader, CoolReader), and is preferred by Russian readers for its quality and openness.
-It's the dominant format in the CIS ebook market with extensive platform support.
+It is popular because it uses semantic markup (describes book structure rather than appearance), supports Cyrillic characters perfectly, produces human-readable XML, works on all Russian e-readers (PocketBook, FBReader, CoolReader), and is preferred by Russian readers for its quality and openness.
+It is the dominant format in the CIS ebook market.

 Q: Will FB2 work on Kindle or iPad?

 A: FB2 is not natively supported by Kindle or Apple Books.
-However, you can convert FB2 to EPUB or MOBI using Calibre for these devices, or use third-party reading apps like FBReader (available for iOS/Android) that support FB2 directly.
-For maximum compatibility with Russian content, FB2 works best with Russian e-reader devices and apps specifically designed for the Russian market.
+However, you can convert FB2 to EPUB or MOBI using Calibre for these devices, or use third-party reading apps like FBReader (available for iOS and Android) that support FB2 directly.
+For maximum global compatibility use EPUB; for the Russian market FB2 is the preferred format with native support on PocketBook devices and Russian reading applications.

 Q: Can I add metadata like author and title?

-A: The basic conversion creates FB2 structure with the first header as book title.
-To add comprehensive metadata (author name, genre, annotation, translator, series, cover image), use FB2 editing tools like FB2Edit, Calibre, or any XML editor.
-FB2's XML structure makes metadata editing straightforward—just edit the `
+A: The basic conversion creates an FB2 structure with the first header as the book title.
+To add comprehensive metadata including author name, genre, annotation, translator, series info, and cover image, use FB2 editing tools like FB2Edit, Calibre, or any XML editor.
+FB2's XML structure makes metadata editing straightforward by editing the description section.
+FB2 supports multiple authors, translators, genres, keywords, publication info, and ISBN.

 Q: How are Cyrillic characters handled?

 A: FB2 uses UTF-8 encoding with perfect Cyrillic support.
 Russian, Ukrainian, Belarusian, and other Cyrillic texts are handled flawlessly.
 The XML structure preserves all Cyrillic characters without any encoding issues.
 This makes FB2 ideal for Russian-language publications where character encoding reliability is critical.
-FB2 was specifically designed with Cyrillic languages in mind.
+The format was specifically designed with Cyrillic languages in mind from the beginning.

 Q: Can I embed a cover image in FB2?

-A: Yes!
-FB2 supports embedded cover images as Base64-encoded binary data within the XML.
+A: Yes.
+FB2 supports embedded cover images as Base64-encoded binary data within the XML file.
 Use FB2 editing tools like Calibre or FB2Edit to add cover images after conversion.
-The cover is embedded in the `
+The cover is embedded in the binary section and referenced from the metadata, ensuring it travels with the ebook file.
+FB2 also supports embedding other images for in-content illustrations using the same Base64 approach.

 Q: Is FB2 better than EPUB for Russian books?

-A: For the Russian market, FB2 has advantages: it's the established standard, better supported by Russian e-readers and apps, has excellent semantic structure, simpler XML format (easier to edit), and is preferred by Russian readers for quality.
+A: For the Russian market, FB2 has advantages: it is the established standard, better supported by Russian e-readers and apps, has excellent semantic structure, uses a simpler XML format that is easier to edit, and is preferred by Russian readers for its quality.
 EPUB has broader international support.
-For publishing in Russia/CIS, use FB2.
-For international distribution, use EPUB.
-Many authors create both formats—write in Markdown, convert to FB2 for Russian market and EPUB for global distribution.
+For publishing in Russia and CIS countries, use FB2.
+For global distribution, use EPUB.
+Many authors create both formats from the same Markdown source.

 Q: Can I sell FB2 ebooks commercially?

-A: Absolutely!
+A: Absolutely.
 FB2 is widely used for commercial ebook sales in Russia through platforms like LitRes, MyBook, Bookmate, and other Russian ebook stores.
-The format is free and open—no licensing fees or proprietary restrictions.
+The format is free and open with no licensing fees or proprietary restrictions.
 You can sell FB2 ebooks directly to readers, through aggregators, or on Russian-focused platforms.
-Just ensure you own the content rights and add proper metadata including ISBN if required by the platform.
+Ensure you own the content rights and add proper metadata including ISBN if required by the platform.